SD-Weld/SDCT/README.md

 We have made the source code of the SDCT method publicly available.

 # Dataset
 We have made our dataset public.
 The dataset is only used for academic purposes.
+If you have used our dataset, please refer to our article.
 Dataset can be found at [BaiduYun Drive](https://pan.baidu.com/s/1X6nb54Q9YltpsNMWcbNbdQ?pwd=3ak6) (code: 3ak6).

 ## 0. Main Environments